Pitch For Cellists (Ear Training)

 HORIZONTAL AND VERTICAL HEARING

-Unlike keyboard instruments, most of our time at the cello is spent playing “melodically” (or “horizontally”) in the sense that we are usually playing only one note at a time.
+Unlike keyboard instruments, most of our time at the cello is spent playing “melodically” (or “horizontally”) in the sense that we are usually playing only one note at a time, just like singers and wind/brass players.
 Only when we play doublestops or chords do we actually need to imagine intervals “vertically”, hearing them simultaneously with our inner ear rather than sequentially.
-Therefore we will start our discussion with the “melodic” ear before progressing to the “harmonic” ear.

-GETTING FAMILIAR WITH MELODIC (LINEAR, HORIZONTAL) INTERVALS
+GETTING FAMILIAR WITH MELODIC (LINEAR, HORIZONTAL) INTERVALS: SIGHT-SINGING OR FINGERING?

-Certain intervals and series of intervals are easy to imagine with our inner ear: octaves and simple scales for example.
-But others are more difficult, and it is these more complex intervals and patterns that we need to work on, not initially at the cello but rather just with our inner ear: singing aloud, or singing silently in our imagination.
-Even some very common intervals and interval patterns can actually be quite difficult to imagine.
-We will look at these below.
+Certain intervals and series of intervals are easy to imagine with our inner ear: octaves, thirds, sixths, perfect fourths and simple scales for example.
+But others are more difficult, and it is these more complex intervals and patterns that we need to work on specially, not initially at the cello but rather just with our inner ear: singing aloud, or singing silently in our imagination.

 Sometimes, especially for large intervals, rather than building an interval up from its components, it is easier to find it aurally as a simple subtraction or addition from an easily found aural reference point.
-In the same way that the number 999 is easiest to understand as 1000 minus 1, a major seventh is usually easiest to hear as an octave minus 1 semitone, and a major 9th as an octave + 1 tone.
+In the same way that the number 999 is easiest to understand as 1000 minus 1, a major seventh is usually easiest to hear as an octave minus a semitone, and a major 9th as an octave + 1 tone.

 We need to become perfectly accustomed to the different manifestations and fingerings of common intervals and interval patterns.
 The most difficult intervals for us to hear (imagine) are usually difficult either because of their large size or because of their “strangeness” (the most atonal or harmonically radical ones).
+Even some very common intervals and interval patterns can actually be quite difficult to imagine.
 Let’s look in more detail at some of these now.
 Click on the highlighted links for practice material (exercises and repertoire excerpts).
 We will start with the smallest intervals and work upwards.

 SEMITONES: CHROMATIC SCALES